spacetelescope/jwst/docs/jwst/associations/level2_asn_technical.rst

     * Output product name
     * List of :ref:`exposure members<asn-level2-members>`, each consisting of

-      * Filename of the exposure that is a member of this assocation
+      * Filename of the exposure that is a member of this association
       * Type of exposure
       * If present, information about errors from the observatory log